-Trading on a projected P/E of 17.6, Diageo appears cheaper than its peers in the beverages sector, which are currently trading on an average P/E of around 23.8.
-Unfortunately, Diageo's P/E and double-digit near-term growth rate give a PEG ratio of about 1.8, which implies that the share price is overpriced for the near-term earnings growth the firm is expected to produce.
+Trading on a projected P/E of 17.6, Diageo appears cheaper than its peers in the Beverages sector, which are currently trading on an average P/E of around 23.8.
+Unfortunately, Diageo's P/E and double-digit near-term growth rate give a PEG ratio of around 1.8, which implies the share price is overpriced for the near-term earnings growth the firm is expected to produce.

-Diageo offers a 2.4% yield, which is about the same as the beverages sector average.
-However, Diageo has a three-year compounded dividend growth rate of 14%, implying that the payout could soon overtake that of its peers.
+Diageo offers a 2.4% yield, which is around the same as the Beverages sector average.
+However, Diageo has a three-year compounded dividend growth rate of 14%, implying the payout could soon overtake that of its peers.

-Despite Diageo's strong historical growth, I cannot see any signs of the company slowing down.
-You see, although Diageo has reported slowing sales demand within Europe and the U.S., the company has experienced increasing sales on all other continents.
+Despite Diageo's strong historic growth, I cannot see any signs of the company slowing down.
+You see, although Diageo has reported slowing sales demand within Europe and the US, the company has experienced increasing sales on all other continents.
 Indeed, in this year alone, sales in Africa grew 11% following 9% growth last year.

 In addition, the majority of Diageo's growth during the past few years has been driven through acquisitions.
 For instance, in November, Diageo became a 53% shareholder in United Spirits -- India's largest drinks company.

 Nonetheless, the company is also focused on organic growth.
-Indeed, Diageo has announced this year a 1 billion pound investment to increase its production of Scottish Whisky -- a market Diageo believes will grow 50% over the next 10 years.
+Indeed, Diageo has announced this year a £1 billion investment to increase its production of Scottish Whisky -- a market Diageo believes will grow 50% over the next 10 years.

-So overall, based on Diageo's prospects for future growth and its current discount to its sector peers, I believe now looks to be a good time to buy Diageo at 1,790 pence.
+So overall, based on Diageo's prospects for future growth and its current discount to its sector peers, I believe now looks to be a good time to buy Diageo at 1,790p.